ionos-cloud/terraform-provider-ionoscloud/docs/resources/dbaas_inmemorydb_replica_set.md

   * `datacenter_id` - (Required)[string] The datacenter to connect your instance to.
   * `lan_id` - (Required)[string] The numeric LAN ID to connect your instance to.
   * `cidr` - (Required)[string] The IP and subnet for your instance.
 Note the following unavailable IP ranges: 10.233.64.0/18, 10.233.0.0/18, 10.233.114.0/24.
 * `credentials` - (Required)[object] Credentials for the InMemoryDB replicaset, only one type of password can be used since they are mutually exclusive.
-Updates to the value of the field force the replica set to be re-created.
+These values are used to create the initial InMemoryDB user, updating any of these will force recreation of the replica set resource.
   * `username` - (Required)[string] The username for the initial InMemoryDB user.
 Some system usernames are restricted (e.g. 'admin', 'standby').
   * `plain_text_password` - (Optional)[string] The password for a InMemoryDB user, this is a field that is marked as `Sensitive`.
   * `hashed_password` - (Optional)[object] The hashed password for a InMemoryDB user.